-It has been three full months since Peaches Geldof, prominent model and TV personality was found dead in her home.
-Geldof originally made a name for herself in television, when she began writing a political column in the popular British publication, The Daily Telegraph.
+Peaches originally made a name for herself in television, when she began writing a political column in the popular British publication, The Daily Telegraph.
 In 2005, her documentary, “Peaches Geldof: Teen America” took her to even greater heights, and she was consequently recognized by ‘Tatler’ as one of the most popular fashion icons of 2006.

-Geldof’s modeling career began in 2007 at London Fashion Week, and in 2010, she signed a lucrative modeling deal with Ultimo.
-However, the deal was short-lived, as leaked controversial images of the star forced Ultimo to cancel the agreement.
+Geldof’s modeling career began in 2007 at London Fashion Week.
+And in 2010, she signed a lucrative modeling deal with the Ultimo agency.
+However, the deal was short-lived, as leaked controversial images of the star forced Ultimo to cancel the modeling agreement.
 Geldof was also the daughter of the Live Aid program founder, Bob Geldof.